sinatra/sinatra/README.md

 Example::           `wlang :index, :locals => { :key => 'value' }`

 Since calling ruby methods is not idiomatic in wlang, you almost always want to pass locals to it.
-Layouts written in wlang and +yield+ are supported, though.
+Layouts written in wlang and `yield` are supported, though.

 #### Embedded Templates